Abbott's crested lizard: Geographic range

-G. doriae ₣abbotti is found in Peninsular Malaysia (Pahang) and southern Thailand (Narathiwat, Pattani, Trang, Yala).
+G. doriae abbotti is found in Peninsular Malaysia (Pahang) and southern Thailand (Narathiwat, Pattani, Trang, Yala).

 Habitat

-The preferred natural habitat of G. doriae abbotti is forest, at altitudes of 200–1,000 m.
+The preferred natural habitat of G. doriae abbotti is forest, at altitudes of 200–1000 m.

 Anatomy

 Abbott's crested lizard is about 12 in in total length (including tail).
 The most distinctive anatomical features are the triangular bony crest on the face and the upturned nose.
 The colors of the dragon range from tan to green with light and dark dots on the body.
 The most common color is an olive shade of green.
 Sometimes, G. abbotti has blue eyes.
 The dragon's structure is compressed and sickle shaped.
 Its limbs are strong and clawed.
 It is designed well for catching prey, digging, and climbing.
 It has exceptional eyesight with small eye openings.
 The body scales are small.
 The tail is strong, but it does not grow back if it is broken and can break in defense from predators.
-The crest is complete from head to tail and remains an additional distinctive feature (Cochran, 1922; Kaplan, 2012).
-The throat pouch is also more developed in males (Dring, 1979, pp. 875–879; Kaplan, 2012).
+The crest is complete from head to tail and remains an additional distinctive feature.
+The throat pouch is also more developed in males.

 Reproduction and sexual dimorphism

 Particular information concerning reproduction of G. doriae abbotti is scarce.
 Gonocephalus dragons in general are seldom bred in captivity.
 The majority of the dragons are caught in the wild.
 Most of the Gonocephalus species can breed year around and are also considered territorial lizards.
 Therefore, it is recommended to only have one or a pair if kept as a pet.
 They are egg laying lizards producing approximately one to seven eggs.
 The better condition the female is in, the more eggs she can lay.
 They reproduce sexually and reach sexual maturity from the ages of two to three.
 It is typical in Gonocephalus that the male is larger than the female.
-Also, the male can be reddish-brown to green, whereas the females and juveniles are typically green (Langerwerf, 2006, pp. 105–109).
+Also, the male can be reddish-brown to green, whereas the females and juveniles are typically green.